pacifiqueCYUBAHIRO/l5swdB_CRUD_operations/README.md

 5. Logic:
  Ensure the system calculates fees at
-500 Rwf per hour
- and can generate both individual bills and daily sales reports.
+500 Rwf per hour and can generate both individual bills and daily sales reports.

-:hammer_and_wrench: GitHub Submission Guidelines
+## GitHub Submission Guidelines:
 When you're ready to share your project on GitHub, follow these steps to ensure your repository is clean and easy for your assessor to navigate.
 1. Repository Structure
 Your main folder should follow the required naming convention: